-SLM's Beta Hunt Mine is a low-cost nickel and gold producer located in the prolific Kambalda mining district of Australia.
 Beta Hunt resumed nickel production in 2014 and gold production at the end of 2015.
-The Beta Hunt Mine is part of a multi-million ounce regional gold mineralization system and possesses significant gold byproduct potential.
+The Beta Hunt Mine is part of a multi-million ounce regional gold mineralization system and possesses significant gold by-product potential.
 Gold mineralization bodies are accessible from the main nickel decline, effectively leveraging existing infrastructure.
 RNC has received the results of the preliminary economic assessment ("PEA") for Beta Hunt, which is contained in a technical report: "NI 43-101 Technical Report Preliminary Economic Assessment - The Beta Hunt Mine, Kambalda, Western Australia" dated March 4th, 2016 (the "Beta Hunt Mine Technical Report").

-The authors of the Beta Hunt Mine Technical Report are David Penswick, P. Eng as a consultant, and Elizabeth Haren, MAusIMM CPGeo (Haren Consulting), each of whom is "independent" of Royal Nickel and a "Qualified Person", as defined in NI 43-101.
-The Beta Hunt Mine Technical Report was prepared in accordance with the requirements of NI 43-101 and was filed on March 7, 2016 under the Company's profile on SEDAR at www.sedar.com.
-A summary of the information contained in the SLM Technical Report (which report is not incorporated by reference) is set forth in this Appendix B to the Amended and Restated Annual Information Form of the Company for the year ended December 31, 2015 and defined terms used in this Appendix B and not set forth in the AIF have meanings ascribed to them in the Beta Hunt MineM Technical Report.
+The authors of the Beta Hunt Mine Technical Report are David Penswick, P. Eng as a consultant, and Elizabeth Haren, MAusIMM CPGeo (Haren Consulting), each of whom is "independent" of RNC and a "Qualified Person", as defined in NI 43-101.
+The Beta Hunt Mine Technical Report was prepared in accordance with the requirements of NI 43-101 and was filed on March 7, 2016 under the Company's profile on SEDAR at www.sedar.com .
+A summary of the information contained in the SLM Technical Report (which report is not incorporated by reference) is set forth in this Appendix A to the Annual Information Form of the Company for the year ended December 31, 2016 and defined terms used in this section of Appendix A and not set forth in the AIF have meanings ascribed to them in the Beta Hunt MineM Technical Report.
 The table below outlines production and cost results and guidance based on the PEA results.